 Sadly, it’s not uncommon for nursing homes throughout the country to fail to meet this basic standard of care.
 Their residents are injured as a result and in some cases, a wrongful death may occur.
 If you have a loved one who has been abused or neglected in a nursing home, speak with a nursing home attorney immediately.

-A nursing home abuse attorney from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP can assist you with your case.
+A nursing home abuse attorney from Koonz McKenney Johnson & DePaolis LLP can assist you with your case.
 Schedule your free case evaluation by calling one of our three office locations or by connecting with us online.